toxyl/ossh/README.md

 If there is still no match oSSH will simply return `{{ .Command }}: command not found`.

 ## Sync Server
+This TCP server is used to share user names, host IPs, passwords and payloads between cluster nodes.

 oSSH nodes can only sync if both nodes added the other to their config.
 Each instance will report its stats/data to all nodes it is allowed to sync with.
 As a consequence, each node only knows of itself and its defined neighbors.
 Data sync between nodes is handled by a custom TCP sync server.
 Assuming you have nodes running on `192.168.0.10`, `192.168.0.20` and `192.168.0.30`, the config could look like this (remember to restart the oSSH nodes after adjusting the config):

 ### Node 1 (`192.168.0.10`)